Faiz-js/Portfolio/README.md

-These is the code of my portfolio website, I have used NextJS and TailwindCSS for developing my portfolio.
+These is the code of my portfolio website, I have used NextJS and TailwindCSS for developing my portfolio. myData out